-2.2 Purpose
+2.2.
+Purpose

-This policy is part of a framework that has been established to set the minimum operating policies relating to the management of contracts with postmasters.
+This policy is part of a framework that has been established to set the minimum operating policies relating to the management of contracts with postmasters (which may be companies, sole traders or partnerships) throughout the network.

 Post Office recognises that there may be occasions where it is necessary to terminate the contractual relationship with a postmaster.
 The purpose of this policy is to identify the circumstances in which termination should be considered and the criteria which must be met before a decision to terminate is made.
 It will also outline the procedures to be followed in the case of termination.
 Wherever possible Post Office will seek alternatives to termination as outlined later in this policy.